ellie-holt/portfolio/README.md

 # Personal Portfolio

 A responsive, accessible front‑end web development portfolio built with Svelte 5, Vite, and Tailwind CSS v4.
 It showcases selected work and includes a short bio with a Netlify‑powered contact form.
-The interface blends neo-brutalist styling with hand-drawn Rough.js arrows, built on a clean Grid/Flexbox layout guided by spacing tokens, plus clear focus rings for reliable keyboard navigation.
+The interface blends neo-brutalist styling with hand-drawn Rough.js arrows, and is built on a clean Grid/Flexbox layout with clear focus rings for reliable keyboard navigation.

 ---